Filpill/blog-web/content/projects/data_system.md

 Here is a very high level view of a system of data pipelines I've built in the past:
 {{<mermaid>}}
 graph TD;
-    subgraph <br><br><br>&nbsp; Data Processing <br>and Manipulation
-    A[Shell Scripts]-- terminal/<br>cli tools -->B(Core Driver:<br> Python Scripts)
-    C[(SQL Server)]-- pyodbc -->B
+    subgraph Process Initiation
+    0A[Data Analyst Initiates Process]-->A
+    0A-->B
     end

+    subgraph Extract, Transform, and Analyse Data
+    A[Shell Scripts]-- exec. via <br>cli tools -->C((Core Driver:<br> Python Scripts))
+    B[Task Scheduler]-- auto exec. -->C((Core Driver:<br> Python Scripts))

+    D[(SQL Server)]-- data retrieval -->C-- pyodbc -->D C--> E(Matplotlib charts)
+    C--> F(Pandas tables)

+    E-- saved as .png --> G(Saved In Network Drive) F-- saved as .csv -->G

-    subgraph Data Products
+    subgraph Create Data Product
-    B-- xlsxwriter -->D(Excel Dashboards)
-    B-- python-pptx -->E(Powerpoint Presentations)
-    B-- smtplib -->F(Emails via SMTP)
+    G-- xlsxwriter -->H(Excel<br>Dashboards)
+    G-- python-pptx -->I(Powerpoint<br>Presentations)
     end
+    end

+    subgraph Process Termination
+    H-->J(Emails sent via SMTP)
+    I-->J

+    J-- smtplib -->K[End User Recieves Data Product] end
 {{< /mermaid >}}

+***Note**: There would be intermediate python scripts at different levels to connect the processes together and handle different tasks*

-This is by no means a definative method and sometimes we can't get away from 100% of tedious tasks.
-However, this is just the result of incremental upgrades made across the board to optimise my processes in the past.
+This is just the result of incremental upgrades made across the board to optimise my processes in the past.
 I've had a lot of success inter-weaving these tools together purely through experimentation of various python libraries available.

 As long as the tools are well written, you can bridge them across to new processes easily and maintain them with little to no effort.
-Not to mention the hunderds to thousands of hours being saved as you execute these processes..
+Not to mention the hunderds to thousands of hours being saved as you execute these processes.

-The idea is not to replicate this system one-to-one, but to inspire a systems level appreciation for connecting automation tools togther in a well thought out manner.
+The idea is not to replicate this system one-to-one, but to inspire a systems level appreciation for connecting automation tools togther in a well thought out manner that serves both the analyst and the end-user.